-(3) When a voter produces an identity document to a presiding officer or voting officer as required by subsection (2)(u), the presiding officer or voting officer must examine the identity document and determine whether-(a) the voter is the person described in that identity document; (b) the voter's name is in the certified segment of the voters' roll for the voting district concerned: and (c) that voter has not already voted in the election.
-(4) For the purposes of subsection (3)(a), the presiding officer or voting officer may require that the voter's fingerprints be taken. .
-(5) If the presiding officer or voting officer is satisfied in respect of all the matters 10 mentioned in subsection (3), that officer must- (a) record that the voter is regarded to have voted in the election; (b) mark the hand of the voter in the prescribed manner; (c) mark the back of a ballot paper for that election; and 15 (d) hand the ballot paper to the voter.
-(6) Once the voter has received a ballot paper marked in terms of subsection (5)(u), the voter must-(a) enter an empty voting compartment; (b) mark the ballot paper in a way that indicates the registered party or candidate 20 the voter wishes to vote for; (c) fold the ballot paper to conceal the voter's vote; (d) take the ballot paper to a ballot box for the election and show it to the presiding officer or a voting officer in a way that that officer can see the mark made in terms of subsection (5)(a); place the ballot paper in the ballot box; and 25 without delay leave the voting station.
+(3) When a voter produces an identity document to a presiding officer or voting officer as required by subsection (2)(a), the presiding officer or voting officer must examine the identity document and determine whether-

+(a) the voter is the person described in that identity document;

+(b) the voter's name is in the certified segment of the voters' roll for the voting 10 district concerned; and

+(c) that voter has not already voted in the election.

+(4) For the purposes of subsection (3)(a), the presiding officer or voting officer may. require that the voter's fingerprints be taken.

+(5) If the presiding officer or voting officer is satisfied in respect of all the matters 15 mentioned in subsection (3), that officer must-

+(a) record that the voter is regarded to have voted in the election;

+- (b) mark the hand of the voter in the prescribed manner;

+(c) mark the back of a ballot paper for that election; and (d) hand the ballot paper to the voter.
+(6) Once the voter has received a ballot paper marked in terms of subsection (5)(a), the voter must-

+- (a) enter an empty voting compartment; - (b) mark the ballot paper in a way that indicates the registered party or candidate the voter wishes to vote for;(c) fold the ballot paper to conceal the voter's vote; - (d) take the ballot paper to a ballot box for the election and show it to the presiding officer or a voting officer in a way that that officer can see the mark made in terms of subsection (5)(a); (e) place the ballot paper in the ballot box; and - (f) without delay leave the voting station.

 (7) The voting compartment must comply with the provisions of section 70.

-Assistance to certain voters 39.
-(1) The presiding officer or a voting officer, at the request of a voter who is unable to read or is blind, must assist that voter in voting in the presence of-30 (a) a person appointed in terms of section 85 by an accredited observer, if available; and (b) two agents from different parties, if available.
-(2) A person may assist a voter in voting if- 35 (a) the voter requires assistance due to a physical disability; (b) the voter has requested that assistance; and (c) the presiding officer or a voting officer has consented to that person assisting the voter.
+Assistance to certain voters

+39. (1) The presiding officer or a voting officer, at the request of a voter who is unable to read, must assist that voter in voting in the presence of-35

+- (a) a person appointed in terms of section 85 by an accredited observer, if (b) two agents from different parties, if available.

+(2) A person may assist a voter in voting if-

+- (a) the voter requires assistance due to a physical disability; - (b) the voter has requested to be assisted by that person; and - (c) the presiding officer is satisfied that that person has attained the age of 18 vears.

 (3) The secrecy of voting contemplated in section 38 must be preserved in the application of this section.

+A. 1

-40 Issue of new ballot papers 40.
-(1) If a voter accidentally marks a ballot paper in a way that does not indicate for whom the voter wishes to vote and the ballot paper has not yet been placed in the ballot box-(a) the voter may return that ballot paper to the presiding officer or a voting 45 (b) that officer must deal with the ballot paper in accordance with subsection (2), and must give the voter a new ballot paper in accordance with section 38(5); 50 (c) the voter may vote in accordance with section 38(6).
+Issue of new ballot papers

+40. (1) If a voter accidentally marks a ballot paper in a way that does not indicate for whom the voter wishes to vote and the ballot paper has not yet been placed in the ballot box-

+(a) the voter may return that ballot paper to the presiding officer or a voting 50 officer;

+- (b) that officer must deal with the ballot paper in accordance with subsection (2), and must give the voter a new ballot paper in accordance with section 38(5); and (c) the voter may vote in accordance with section 38(6). - 55

 (2) Upon receiving a ballot paper from a voter in terms of subsection (1), the presiding officer or a voting officer must mark "cancelled" on the back of the ballot paper and file it separately to be dealt with in accordance with section 43.

-41. (1) At any time before a voter has been handed a ballot paper, an agent may object 55 to that voter being entitled to vote or to vote at the voting station concerned.